 The Query Details page contains the low-level details of how a SQL query is processed through Impala.
 The initial information on the page can help you tune the performance of some kinds of queries, primarily those involving joins.
 The more detailed information on the page is primarily for troubleshooting with the assistance of Cloudera Support; you might be asked to attach the contents of the page to a trouble ticket.

-The Query Details page displays the following information that is also available in Query Profile:
+The Query Details page displays the following information:

 - Query Plan

 - Query Info

-- Query Timeline on page 69

-- Planner Timeline on page 69

 - Query Fragments